yujiri8/yujiri.xyz/index.md

 Recent update log:

 <expand-note open openText="collapse" closedText="show">

+**June 28:**
+Removed the Counterplay Infinity page and stopped hosting the game.
+I didn't want to keep it running anymore - it was a potential security risk - and its link card was taking up space.
+Really the only reason I was still hosting it was because I started hosting it before I got disillusioned.

 **June 27:**
 Added [Interpreted languages versus compiled languages](software/interpret_vs_compile), revised my language reviews with my more explicit, consistent standards, and finally [reviewed Haskell](software/haskell).